Scheduled tasks

 In the background, each of these data leads to a CRON expression, with which the time of the next execution is determined.

-You can check your entries in the Next Execution field below, which shows the time of the next execution in both UTC and local time.
+You can check your entries in the Next execution field below, which shows the time of the next execution in both UTC and local time.

 Users

-Functional reference
+Function reference

 Status